 Does it Follow the Driver or the Car?

 In many cases, car insurance is attached to the car rather than the driver.
-For example, a rental car has its own insurance, and the specifics can vary.
+For example, a rental car has its insurance, and the specifics can vary.
 Laws and coverage can shift, depending on the policy, and the actual insurance company as well.
 Coverage requirements may depend on the state as well.

 Does Car Insurance Cover Other Drivers?

 Most often your car insurance will cover other drivers in your car.
-This is because of what we mentioned before, the insurance follows the driver.
+This is because as we mentioned before, the insurance follows the driver.
 If you give your car to someone else, like your friend or family member, your insurance will pay out should someone else cause an accident.
 This means that they will have good coverage if you have good coverage.

 Insuring Your Car Under Someone Else

 Most often, the owner of the vehicle is a “named insured” on the auto policy.
 If another person pays for the coverage, this is possible, but you would not be insured.
-The person that owns the car is the one who needs to carry the insurance themselves.
+The person that owns the car is the one who needs to carry the insurance.
 Who pays for it does not matter.

 An Accident When Someone Else is Driving